Renaissance World Tour: Background

 The tour was teased on October 23, 2022, when Beyoncé auctioned a ticket for an unspecified show.
 It was sold for $50,000 in a charity auction at the Wearable Art Gala to support the WACO Theatre.
 It included two tickets to the concert, first-class airfare, a three-night hotel stay, and a personal backstage tour led by Beyoncé's mother.
 On February 1, 2023, Beyoncé announced the tour via her Instagram account.

-In March 2023, Business leaders in western Sydney began advocating for Accor Stadium to take priority over Allianz Stadium for a Beyoncé concert in New South Wales, due to Accor having twice the audience capacity to accommodate her ticket demand.
-The possibility of Allianz Stadium securing a Renaissance World Tour concert has chiefly provoked the New South Wales government to end a 57-year ban on holding more than four concerts per year at the stadium.
+In March 2023, Business leaders in western Sydney began advocating for Stadium Australia to take priority over the Sydney Football Stadium for a Beyoncé concert in New South Wales, due to the latter having twice the audience capacity to accommodate her ticket demand.
+The possibility of Stadium Australia securing a Renaissance World Tour concert has chiefly provoked the Government of New South Wales to end a 57-year ban on holding more than four concerts per year at the stadium.
 The ban could be lifted as soon as October 2023 to allow the venue to host Beyoncé in 2024.
 The Premier of New South Wales said that this could bring local businesses "an additional $1.3 billion."
 The concert cap has existed since 1965 due to noise complaints from nearby residents, but now the government is pushing to increase it to 20 concerts per year.

 In April 2023, Beyoncé rented an indoor arena, Paris La Défense Arena, in Nanterre, to rehearse for the tour.
 She underwent knee surgery just a month before the rehearsals and was in rehab while the tour started.
 Khirye Tyler and Dammo Farmer are credited as the tour's music directors, with Damien Smith as head of the music production and Tiffany Moníque Ryan as Vocal Director.
 Producer Amorphous assisted with the show's musical arrangements, while composer Emily Bear was the featured pianist for the tour.

 While the tour was not advertised with an official opening act, guest DJs occasionally performed sets before the start of the show, as well as rapper Doechii, in various cities.
 The selection was curated by the tour's creative director Andrew Makadsi, and was noted for its centering of figures from dance music and queer nightlife scenes.